edtoken/redux-tide/README.md

 Simple library for redux-normalized state and actions/selectors for it

 ## Motivation
+You don't need create reducers for rest-api data
+You should create reducers only for business front-end logic

 ### Examples
 [example](https://edtoken.github.io/redux-tide-basic-usage/) - using with axios and REST api